 The parent/teacher role is to manage this process.
 However, most children

-education, and there are many, will not have a bright future.
+Children that resist education will not have a bright future.
 A lot of

 parent/teacher time is spent on trying to 'redirect' this group and the

 Lazy/resistant students have nothing but excuses: School is boring / Math

 is hard / I don't need history / I can already read / Woodwork is dirty /

 There is little choice / There is no future in my neighbourhood, and so

 on.
 To counter this negativity, students need to be made aware that

 education is to develop their brain, and that every brain can indeed be

-The Intelligence Quotient
+The Intelligence Quotient: